Wallace & Gromit: Theatre

-In November 1997 the characters appeared in a play called Wallace And Gromit™ Alive on Stage in a Grand Night Out.
+In November 1997, the characters appeared in a play called Wallace And Gromit™ Alive on Stage in a Grand Night Out.
+This show featured Feathers McGraw escaping prison and hypnotising Wendolene to assist in his planned revenge on the duo, culminating in a showdown involving Shaun the Sheep donning the Techno-Trousers.

 On 9 March 2011, Shaun the Sheep made its live theatre début in Shaun's Big Show.
 The 100-minute-long musical/dance show features all the regular characters, including Bitzer, Shirley and Timmy.

 In 2015, Shaun starred in Snow White and the Seven Dwarfs pantomime at Bristol Hippodrome.

 Additional crew

 Promotional appearances

 In 2003, Aardman produced a cinematic commercial for the Renault Kangoo starring Wallace and Gromit.
-The ad played in front of several summer blockbusters in top British cinemas.
-The commercial, entitled "The Kangoo-matic", was Wallace and Gromit's first advertisement.
-Later Wallace and Gromit commercials were made for Jacob's Cream Crackers, energy supplier Npower and beverage PG Tips.
+The commercial, entitled "The Kangoo-matic", played in front of several summer blockbusters in top British cinemas.
+Later Wallace & Gromit commercials were made for Jacob's Cream Crackers, energy supplier Npower and beverage PG Tips.

 The duo were used to promote a Harvey Nichols store that opened in Bristol (where Aardman is based) in 2008.
 The pictures show them, and Lady Tottington from Wallace & Gromit: The Curse of the Were-Rabbit, wearing designer clothes and items.
 They were used to prevent a Wensleydale cheese factory from shutting down because of financial difficulties after a member of staff came up with the idea of using Wallace and Gromit as mascots, as Wensleydale is one of Wallace's favourite cheeses.

 On 28 March 2009, The Science Museum in London opened an exhibition called "Wallace & Gromit present a World of Cracking Ideas".
-The family-oriented show, open until 1 November 2009, hoped to inspire children to be inventive.
+The family-orientated show, open until 1 November 2009, hoped to inspire children to be inventive.
 Wallace and Gromit were featured in many exhibition-exclusive videos, as well as one announcing the opening of the exhibition.

 In December 2010, Wallace and Gromit featured on series of UK postage stamps issued by the Royal Mail for Christmas.
-The same month, Nick Park appeared on BBC Radio 4’s Desert Island Discs and announced that he was working with Pleasure Beach Blackpool to build a theme park ride based on the characters.
-The Wallace & Gromit: The Thrill-O-Matic dark ride opened at Pleasure Beach Blackpool in 2013.
+The same month, Nick Park appeared on BBC Radio 4's Desert Island Discs and announced that he was working with Blackpool Pleasure Beach to build a theme park ride based on the characters.
+Wallace & Gromit's Thrill-O-Matic dark ride was opened by Park at Blackpool Pleasure Beach in 2013.